ethinethin/CrawlerLike/README.md

 - Allocating stat points on character screen
 - Money from trashing items
 - Time passing
+- Item random stat generation
+- Treasure boxes with items in dungeon

 ### The features planned are:

-- Random/procedural item and skill generation
+- Better procedural item and skill generation, with icon building
 - Consumable items
 - Monsters
 - Combat